-- Ensure that the issue process is centrally controlled and documented - Review to ensure that the most appropriate group member (normally the parent) is issuing the letter - Ensure that the bank is aware that only a letter of comfort is being contemplated and not some binding obligation related to the credit - Remind the bank of this in every communication about it prior to issue - retain a copy of each reminder
+- \circ $\;$ Ensure that the issue process is centrally controlled and documented. - Review to ensure that the most appropriate group member (normally the parent) is issuing the letter. - Ensure that the bank is aware that only a letter of comfort is being contemplated and not some binding obligation related to the credit - Remind the bank of this in every communication about it prior to issue - retain a copy of each reminder

 - Try to use only a standard letter of comfort text which the issuer is happy with in most jurisdictions.
-If modifications are made, try to do this with standard paragraphs. - If there are binding aspects to the letter perhaps confidentiality, or an undertaking to notify of changes in shareholdings of the parent in the company using the credit service - ensure that these are acceptable and that processes are in place/put in place to ensure they are observed - o Ensure the accuracy of all statements is checked and verifiable - Avoid "heavy negotiation" of the terms of the letter.
-In any case a note sent with each new draft reminding the bank that it is not intended to produce binding obligations may be helpful - and a copy of all such notes should be permanently retained - Ensure that the letter of comfort relates only to a specific advance, loan, facility, service, etc. on terms you recognise and not to existing business on changed terms or to whatever business the bank chooses to do with the subsidiary/incorporated joint venture - Ensure your legal advisers review the proposed letter to ensure no unintended potential liabilities to the bank or to third parties may be being imported, in the context of the jurisdictions of at least - the incorporation of the issuer of the letter - the location of the office from which the issuer is proposing to issue to letter - the bank recipient - the branch of the bank providing the credit service - the unit receiving the credit service and - wherever the service will be provided - Ensure your tax advisors review the proposed letter to ensure no unintended tax consequences for - the unit receiving the credit service in its country of incorporation, or in the jurisdiction where the service will be provided or received - the issuer of the letter - Ensure the user of the credit service undertakes to notify the issuer of the letter if it stops using the credit service or a credit service among several dealt with in the same letter or is considering changing the terms of a service - Ensure that there is some clear benefit to the company issuing the letter, since otherwise they risk acting outside the powers and authority of the company and its directors.
+If modifications are made, try to do this with standard paragraphs. - If there are binding aspects to the letter perhaps confidentiality, or an undertaking to notify of changes in shareholdings of the parent in the company using the credit service - ensure that these are acceptable and that processes are in place/put in place to ensure they are observed. - o Ensure the accuracy of all statements is checked and verifiable. - Ensure all draft versions of the letter are clearly marked as such.
+Covering notes (keep a copy) can usefully remind the bank that the letter is not intended to result in binding obligations.
+Avoid "heavy negotiation" of the terms of a mere gesture of goodwill. - Ensure that the letter of comfort relates only to a specific advance, loan, facility, service, etc. on terms you recognise and not to existing business on changed terms or to whatever business the bank chooses to do with the subsidiary/incorporated joint venture. - Ensure your legal advisers review the proposed letter to ensure there are no unintended potential liabilities to the bank or to third parties, in the context of the jurisdictions of at least - the incorporation of the issuer of the letter - the location of the office from which the issuer is proposing to issue the letter - the bank recipient - the branch of the bank providing the credit service - the unit receiving the credit service and - wherever the service will be provided - Ensure your tax advisers review the proposed letter to ensure no unintended tax consequences for - the unit receiving the credit service in its country of incorporation, or in the jurisdiction where the service will be provided or received - the issuer of the letter - Ensure the user of the credit service undertakes to notify the issuer of the letter if it stops using the credit service or a credit service among several dealt with in the same letter or is considering changing the terms of a service. - Ensure that there is some clear benefit to the company issuing the letter, since otherwise they risk acting outside the powers and authority of the company and its directors.